nmasse-itix/OpenShift-Examples/Login-to-OpenShift-with-your-Google-Account/README.md

 ## Granting rights

-- Login on as `cluster-admin` on your OpenShift master (for instance by logging as root on your master)
-- Use `oc adm policy add-cluster-role-to-user` or `oc adm policy add-role-to-user` to grant rights to a user.
+When you want to give additional rights to one of your team mates, just login as `cluster-admin` on your OpenShift master (for instance by logging as root on your master) and use the `oc adm policy add-cluster-role-to-user` or `oc adm policy add-role-to-user` to grant rights to the user.

 For instance, to give the `cluster-admin` role to a user named `nmasse@redhat.com`, use the following command: